RandGH/ZFSPoolTest/README.md

 A perl script to perform automated tests on zfs pools.
 Please note i started with this and its working, but at some point I stopped working on it.
 It may have bugs, it has debugging comments, it has a large list of ideas that I never implemented.

 Please use at your own risk, no warranty it won't melt your drives or cause havoc on existing pools.
-It shouldnt, but if you misonfigure it ...
+It shouldnt, but if you misconfigure it ...

 This script started as a winter holiday project when trying to do some performance measurements on zfs pools to use with high speed networking.